Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 - Jokic's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Conceding 111.6 points per contest, the Suns are the sixth-ranked squad in the league defensively.
+- On defense, the Suns have given up 111.6 points per game, which is sixth-best in the league.

-- The Suns give up 42.9 rebounds per contest, ranking 11th in the NBA.
+- Allowing 42.9 rebounds per contest, the Suns are the 11th-ranked team in the NBA.

-- In terms of assists, the Suns are ranked third in the league, giving up 23.4 per contest.
+- The Suns concede 23.4 assists per game, third-ranked in the NBA.

-- In terms of 3-pointers, the Suns are ranked third in the league, conceding 11.4 makes per game.
+- The Suns are the third-ranked squad in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.

 Nikola Jokic vs. the Suns